barumau/pandunia/english/mini_pandunia.md

-# The basic rules of Pandunia
+# The basic rules of Mini Pandunia

-These are the basic rules of Pandunia language.
+These are the basic rules of Mini Pandunia language.
 They are described in more detail later in this document.

 1. **World words:**